Getting to Florence from Livorno for Cruisers - Bus, Tours or Train?

 • or just a tour driver that will drop you off at certain points.

-This is very important for Florence if your primary goal of travelling there is learning about its history and attractions.
+This is very important in Florence if your primary goal of traveling there is learning about its history and attractions.

 If you’re simply into soaking up the atmosphere and learning from your book guide, being dropped off by a driver to explore on your own will be just fine.

-Here's some of our suggestions for Florence shore excursions...
+Here are some of our suggestions for the best rated Florence shore excursions...

 Getting to Florence: cruise line organized tours/shore excursions

-A certain percentage of cruise line passengers will decide to reach Florence with one of these.
+A certain percentage of cruise line passengers will decide to get to Florence with one of these.

-In other words, if you leave chosing your tours for when you get onboard you will be competing with a few thousand other passengers on your ship, and another 10,000 passengers that will be visiting the port of Livorno on the same day (there can be 4-5 ships in port every day).
+In other words, if you leave choosing your tours for when you get on board, you will be competing with a few thousand other passengers on your ship, and another 10,000 passengers that will be visiting the port of Livorno on the same day (there can be 4-5 ships in port every day).

-The tour operators that 'sell' the seats to your cruiseline are the same tour operators that offer those same tours to you directly on one of the reputable platforms like Viator.
+The tour operators that 'sell' the seats to your cruise line are the same tour operators that offer those same tours to you directly on one of the reputable platforms like Viator, but if you buy them on board, they come with an extra charge from your cruise line.

-So you may as well go ahead and pick your tours/shore excursions from a much bigger pool of options, in time for getting the exact tours you like and without the percentage you pay to your cruise line for the service offered (compare the prices!)
+So you may as well go ahead and pick your tours/shore excursions from a much bigger pool of options, in time to get the exact tours you like and without the percentage you pay to your cruise line for the service offered (compare the prices!)

-If you want to research your online options catering for cruisers specifically (getting you back in time), start exploring some of the bestsellers here:
+If you want to research your online options catering for cruisers specifically (getting you back in time), start exploring some of the bestsellers I posted for you above.

 Getting to Florence - Florence by train

-If you don’t like to stay stuck on a tour bus with the same people you’ve been sharing the ship with for days, have your own idea of what you’d like to see in the port of call or simply want to save some money… you can easily get from Livorno ship dock to Livorno Centrale train station and from there reach Florence.
+If you don’t like to stay stuck on a tour bus with the same people you’ve been sharing the ship with for days, have your own idea of what you’d like to see in the port of call, or simply want to save some money… you can get from Livorno ship dock to Livorno Centrale train station and reach Florence from there.

 We have prepared a detailed set of instructions in our article Travel to Florence by train.